 The rustic tavern with cozy booths and brick walls is anything but ordinary.
 From appetizers to dessert (and Sunday brunch), the menu consistently impresses.
 Standout dishes include coriander crusted ahi tuna, red hook tacos with broiled red snapper and chipotle black bean burger salad.
 Go.

 The creative selections at Parlay sure know how to win over a crowd.
 Get the party started with the pretzel flight served with mornay sauce, sweet cinnamon and porter mustard or an order of the artichoke mushroom flatbread made with goat cheese, Parmesan and fresh herb.
 As for the entrees, the French onion soup burger has established its own entourage.
 Go.

 Situated in the heart of Huntington, Vauxhall provides diners with a cool, upbeat atmosphere.
-It’s easy to understand why this placed is always packed thanks to gourmet starters, vegan accommodations, plus, craft beer, wine and cold brew coffee on tap.
+It’s easy to understand why this place is always packed thanks to gourmet starters, vegan accommodations, plus, craft beer, wine and cold brew coffee on tap.
 Go.

 Left Coast Kitchen and Cocktails, Merrick

 Left Coast Kitchen is the epitome of comfort food.
 From chocolate peanut butter chip pancakes during weekend breakfasts to late-night shrimp n’ grits and everything in between, it will be no surprise when guests say yes to dessert, summer diet be damned.
 The cheesecake is worth ditching calorie counting.
 Go.